FY2022

 reporter

-Minoru Inoue (Kyoto Prefectural Board of Education, High School Education Division)
+Minoru Inoue (Kyoto Prefectural Board of Education, High School Education Division, Supervisor)

-Since its establishment in 2006, the Department of Science and Mathematics at Kyoto Prefectural Nishi-Maizuru High School has been conducting an exploratory program (summer practical training "Global Environment and Sea Ecosystems") through the study of local environments and organisms by students with the cooperation of the Field Science Education and Research Center, Kyoto University.
-By reporting on these activities, we will discuss how to nurture the creators of a sustainable society rooted in the community through scientific exploration activities.
-I would also like to report and discuss the significance and ingenuity of continuing and developing high school-university collaboration.
+Since its establishment in 2006, the Department of Science and Mathematics at Nishi-Maizuru High School in Kyoto Prefectural has been conducting an inquiry program (summer training “Global Environment and Marine Ecosystems”) through the investigation of the local environment and organisms by students with the cooperation of the Field Science Education and Research Center of Kyoto University.
+By reporting on these activities, we will discuss how to nurture the creators of a sustainable society rooted in the community through science exploration activities.
+In addition, we would like to report on and discuss the significance and ingenuity of continuing and developing high school-university collaboration.

-Subcommittee 2 How High School Inquiry Learning Affects Career Development
+Session 2 How Inquiry-Based Learning in High School Affects Career Development

 reporter

-Yuma Furuta (Graduate School of Science, Kyoto University, Doctoral Program
+Yuma Furuta (Doctoral Candidate, Graduate School of Science, Kyoto University)

 reporter